axismaps/axis-jekyll/_posts/2017-09-01-job-opening-web-map-developer.md

 ## Where:

-Anywhere, but UK and central or eastern US are preferred.
+Anywhere, but UK, Western Europe, and central or eastern US are preferred.

 ## When: